sam-goldman-zz/optimism-nft-bridge/tutorial/README.md

 ### Install files

+If you've already installed the files according to the [README in the main repo](https://github.com/sam-goldman/optimism-nft-bridge/blob/main/README.md), feel free to skip this step and go to the Config section.

-Clone the main repo if you haven't already:
+Clone the main repo:
 ```
 git clone https://github.com/sam-goldman/optimism-nft-bridge.git
 ```